- Indoor and Outdoor

 Yes, there is an onsite restaurant.

-Queen Street Mill Textile Museum has not told us if they are fully wheelchair friendly.
+No, Queen Street Mill Textile Museum is not wheelchair friendly.

-Queen Street Mill Textile Museum has not told us if they are fully pushchair friendly.
+No, Queen Street Mill Textile Museum have stated they are not pushchair friendly.

 Queen Street Mill Textile Museum has not told us if they are dog friendly.